Last updated on April 27th, 2020

 - BDO Nomura Review – How to Open a Trading Account Online in Philippine Stock Market

 I actually have accounts in all of them: COL Financial, BPI Trade, Philstocks, FirstMetroSec and BDO Nomura.
 I also have an account in MakeTrade.

 But mind you, I won’t recommend doing the same.
-I opened all of them just so I would know who’s the best of ‘em all, basing from first-hand experience with them.
+I opened all of them just so I would know who’s the best of ‘em all, basing from first-hand experience I have with them.

 Looking back, having one broker is enough.

-Two is tolerable; say for example, you want to have separate accounts for your long-term investments and short-term trades because you just can’t control your itch to play too much.
+Two is tolerable; say, for example, you want to have separate accounts for your long-term investments and short-term trades because you just can’t control your itch to play too/trade much.

-Having three or more brokers is a meaningless exhibition. 😛 (Unless you really have your special reasons like access to several researches, or just want your money scattered everywhere.)
+Having three or more brokers is a meaningless exhibition. 😛 (Unless you really have your special reasons like access to several types of research, or just want your money scattered for your own personal reasons.)

 How to Choose your Online Stockbroker

 Having that experience of using multiple online brokers, I propose the following considerations in choosing your own online broker:

 The brokers mentioned above charge you with almost have the same commission and transaction fees.
 For small-value transactions, the difference ranges from few centavos to few pesos.
 With an increase in the value of your purchases, this difference will also rise in value.
 In this aspect, I can say First Metro Sec and BDO Nomura have the minimum associated fees possible.
 But because the difference can be really small, I suggest you based your decision not on this alone.